Exercise 2 Solutions

 import cantera as ct

-#define species 2 as water
+#define state 1 as water

 #define pressure in Pa